DSM2499/HR_Analytics/README.md

 - **Investigate Employee Satisfaction at the Four-Year Mark**: Conduct an internal review to understand why employees at this stage report lower satisfaction and address potential policy or workload issues.
 - **Balance Long Working Hours with Rewards**: Either reduce the expectation for long working hours or introduce rewards and incentives for employees who consistently put in extra effort to prevent dissatisfaction and burnout.
 - **Revise Evaluation Metrics**: Ensure that high performance evaluations are not solely based on the number of hours worked.
 Implement a more balanced system that rewards both effort and efficiency, ensuring employees who contribute effectively without overworking are recognized.

-### Next Steps
-- It may be justified to still have some concern about data leakage.
-It could be prudent to consider how predictions change when last_evaluation is removed from the data.
-It's possible that evaluations aren't performed very frequently, in which case it would be useful to be able to predict employee retention without this feature.
-It's also possible that the evaluation score determines whether an employee leaves or stays, in which case it could be useful to pivot and try to predict performance score.
-The same could be said for satisfaction score.
-- For another project, you could try building a K-means model on this data and analyzing the clusters.
-This may yield valuable insight.